Intro to Jazz Guitar Chords

 - Use any chord you know for the first change, such as Dm7 in the example below

 - From there, move to the closest possible V7 chord, and continue this close movement throughout the changes

 - Repeat in all 12 keys

 To begin, here’s a sample progression using various chords from this lesson.

 You’ll move to the closest next chord in the progression, avoiding any unnecessary jumps, as you work through the changes.

 When you have this progression worked out and memorized, running it in other keys, or applying it to a tune that you’re working on.

 Click to hear audio Jazz Gutiar Chord Example 2

-Here is a second example of the same concept with a different set of chords being used to outline the ii-V-I-VI chord progression.
+Here is a second example of the same concept with a different set of chords being used to outline the ii-V-I-VI progression.